shaliulab/idoc_docs/docs/how-to-build/IDOC_3D_Assembly_Parts.md

-To isolate the setup from vibration, we added rubber feet (Anti Vibration Feet 22.4mm Natural Rubber (RS Components, [179-4808](https://benl.rs-online.com/web/p/anti-slip-pads/1794808/))) to the bottom of the setup.
+To isolate the setup from vibration, we added rubber feet (RS Components, [179-4808](https://benl.rs-online.com/web/p/anti-slip-pads/1794808/)) to the bottom of the setup.

 1. Remove the backing sheet from the rubber feet.
 2. Position the feet as desired, then press and hold for a few seconds until the adhesive has bonded.